-Houston is no dusty, Western one-street wonder and the restaurant scene is testament to its cosmopolitan core and its eclectic population.
-With over 8,000 restaurants representing cuisine from more than 35 countries, the Bayou City is finally gaining some much-deserved national recognition for its culinary culture.
+The selection of restaurants in Houston is testament to its cosmopolitan population.
+With thousands of restaurants representing cuisine from more than 35 countries, the Bayou City has gained much-deserved national recognition for its culinary culture.

-If eating out isn't necessarily something that suits the budget, save up for Houston's Restaurant Week, a month-long event (usually in August) designed to showcase and promote the city's restaurant industry.
-Over the course of four weeks, selected eateries present a fixed menu at a discounted price, so patrons can sample the finest cuisine without too much pull on the piggy bank.
+If eating out frequently doesn't suit their budget, expats could save up for Houston's Restaurant Weeks (usually in August) which showcases the city's restaurant industry.
+Over the course of four weeks, selected eateries present fixed menus at discounted prices, so patrons can sample the finest cuisine without paying too much.

 Restaurants in Houston

-Tony's signature dishes strike a fine balance between Italian culinary classic and innovative, New American cuisine.
+Tony's signature dishes strike a fine balance between classic Italian and innovative New American cuisine.
 Patrons can enjoy the delicious food and delightful wine in the company of an impressive collection of fine art.

 Authentic Mexican cuisine served within a lovingly restored Latin-style building.
-At Hugo's the atmosphere is lively, the tequila tempting and the food legendary.
-Book ahead, and don't count on a quiet night.
+The atmosphere is lively, the tequila is tempting and the food is legendary.

 Goode Co.
 Barbecue

-Honest, original Texan cooking.
 Goode's has become somewhat of a tradition in Houston, and claims the best mesquite-smoked barbeque in the Lone Star State.
-Enjoy a treat of slow-cooked ribs, brisket and sausage, and top it all off with a thick slice of pecan pie and some vanilla ice cream.

 Laurenzo's El Tiempo Cantina